 The previous Headteacher, Mrs Garner and the Headteacher of Moorfield Primary have attended public meetings and meeting with the Local Authority.
 Students have been asked about their travel habits and, since January 2018, regular updates are included in Newport News.
-The new Headteacher has also met with some local residents informally as and when issues have arisen.
+Mr Scott, the Headteacher who joined in 2018 has also met with some local residents informally as and when issues have arisen.
 This led to students being educated further about parking on this particular occasion.
 The Headteacher has also sought police advice of the legalities of parking in the local area.
 Governors have discussed issues related to parking and regularly review and approve the Travel Plan.